 - Air and water leakage tests

-In order to create a new aluminium windows,, the systems company works with other manufacturers or suppliers.
-Componentns such as locks, handles, accessories, hinges and gaskets, come from other suppliers.
+In order to create new aluminium windows, the systems company works with other manufacturers or suppliers.
+Components such as locks, handles, accessories, hinges and gaskets, come from other suppliers.

 For these components, aluminium systems companies may use generic hardware.
 Alternatively they may choose to have a component made, specifically for the product.
 Reddiplex or Schlegel for gaskets, Monticelli for corner components, Debar Hardware for door rollers.

-The company will also work on creating detailed fabrication, technical and installation manuals.
-There is substantial work involved in keeping these updated during the life of the product.
+Once complete, significant work is carried out creating detailed fabrication, technical, glazing and installation manuals.
+There is substantial work involved ongoing, in keeping these updated during the life of the product.

 Finally, systems companies work with external or in-house software.
 Software is required for creating CNC programmes.
 It is also required for sales and estimating software the installer uses to provide quotations.